humayunsohail/onebyte-objectivec-style-guide/README.md

-# Objective-C Style Guide at Offroad Studios
+# Objective-C Style Guide at OneByte

-This style guide outlines the coding norms of iOS development at Offroad Studios.
+This style guide outlines the coding norms of iOS development at OneByte.

 ## Introduction